The Best Online Brokerage: Key Takeaways

 You could have your account limited, canceled, or restricted.
 Make sure you’re aware of the rules and regulations before you begin to trade.

-You want your broker to take your money as seriously as you do.
+You want your best penny stock broker to take your money as seriously as you do.

 This should involve two-step authentication, data encryption, fraud protection, and firewalls.
 Every reputable online brokerage will have all of these safeguards in place.